Ashwin-S-Nambiar/ashlog/content/notes/TypeScript.md

 title: TypeScript
 tags: [typescript, javascript, programming, web, frontend, backend]
 ---
-TypeScript is a **statically typed superset of [[JavaScript]]** developed and maintained by Microsoft.
-It adds optional static typing and modern features to [[JavaScript]], enabling developers to build more reliable, maintainable, and scalable applications.
+TypeScript is a **statically typed superset of [[notes/JavaScript]]** developed and maintained by Microsoft.
+It adds optional static typing and modern features to JavaScript, enabling developers to build more reliable, maintainable, and scalable applications.

 ## Key Features
 ### Static Typing